pattherogue/AWS-Active-Directory-Lab/README.md

 # AWS-Active-Directory

 ## Objective
-The AWS-Active-Directory project focused on setting up and managing a comprehensive Active Directory environment within AWS.
+The AWS Active Directory project focused on setting up and managing a comprehensive Active Directory environment within AWS.
 The objective was to simulate a business environment by configuring Active Directory services on a Windows Server instance hosted in AWS.
 This project demonstrates key IT skills such as user management, organizational unit creation, and group policy administration, crucial for an entry-level help desk role.

 ### Skills Learned
 - **Active Directory Management**: Proficient in configuring and managing Active Directory Domain Services (AD DS), including creating and managing organizational units (OUs) and user accounts.